lunapark/documentation/docs/en/guide/plugins/basics.md

 ### Unmount

-This function is called when the plugin is uninstalled.
+Called when the plugin is uninstalled.

 ```ts
 import { makePlugin } from '@luna-park/plugin';